-While most agile development frameworks may value small, cross-functional teams with a lone designer, one design leader proposed another way forward: A team of design teams, grounded in purpose, run by strong team leads that will help design work deliver more value and help organizations stay healthy.
+While most agile development frameworks may value small, cross-functional teams with a lone designer, one design leader proposed another way forward: A team of design teams grounded in purpose, run by strong team leads to help design work deliver more value and help organizations stay healthy.

 At a uxWaterloo virtual meetup earlier this month, Peter Merholz, who co-founded Adaptive Path and co-authored Org Design for Design Orgs: Building and Managing In-House Design Teams, shared his thoughts on why the team, not any one designer, is the atomic unit of design organizations.

 The lone designer is expected to wear many hats on a cross-functional team: They have to do visual design, write content, research, and more, said Merholz.
 But that has negative consequences on how design is practiced in companies, he said.
 Designers become lonely working on one feature in isolation for a long time.
 User experience gets siloed.
 And it’s not the most efficient use of the designer’s time or skills.

 Rather than optimize to make the most of engineering, Merholz asked: “What if we were to optimize for the UX experience?”

 The idea of small, cross-functional teams or squads comes out of Agile practice where the goal is to build fast and iterate often.
 Amazon has cross-functional “two pizza” teams (where the idea is to keep the team small enough that two pizzas can feed everyone) and Spotify uses a squad model where small cross-functional teams work and sit together.
 Google even had a theory that if you put the best designers together, they’d surely be a successful design team.
 Except the research didn’t show that, said Merholz.
 When Google tested their hypothesis they found the most important indicator of a successful team was psychological safety — the ability to take risks and fail without fear of reprimand.
 Talent didn’t even crack the top five, said Merholz.